philwilkes/TLS2trees/README.md

 **report_writer** Summarises the measurements in a simple report format.

+## Known Limitations
+Young trees with a lot of branching do not currently get segmented correctly.

+Some large trees do not currently get measured properly as the rules don't always hold.

+FSCT is unlikely to output useful results on low resolution point clouds.
+Very high resolution Aerial LiDAR is about the lowest it can currently cope with.

+Small branches are often not detected.

+### Planned Solutions to these Limitations
+Additional training of the segmentation model to deal with younger trees and slightly lower resolution point clouds.

+Deep learning based cylinder fitting solution to handle greater diversity and complexity.

 ## Citation
 ### If you use this tool in published research, please cite: